themetalfleece/neogma/documentation/md/docs/Getting-Started.md

 await neogma.clearAllTempDatabases();
 ```

-You could also specify the time frame (of creation) in seconds to delete dbs for
+You could also specify the time frame (of creation) in seconds to delete the dbs that are older than it.

 ```js
 const seconds = 1000